cryptomator/cryptomator.github.io/_i18n/contact_en.md

 title: Contact
 speakToUs:
-  title: Want to speak to us?
+  title: How you can reach us
   pgpKey: PGP Key
   support:
     title: Support